udhayprakash/GoLangMaterial/README.md

     Go
         - General Purpose Compiled Programing language
         - No pre-requisites need.
 Can be learned as first programming language.
+        - C language is the most direct influence on Go.
         - Platform-independent.
             - Create executable build based on the platform.
             - Means, source code is translated into language that the system understands.